armory/docs/content/en/plugins/github-api/_index.md

 - Update GitHub deployment status based on Spinnaker pipeline outcome
 - View Github Action Logs in Spinnaker -- there is no need to navigate to GitHub to view the logs

-The GitHub API plugin uses [GitHub Apps](https://docs.github.com/en/apps/overview) to integrate with GitHub.
+The GitHub Integration plugin uses [GitHub Apps](https://docs.github.com/en/apps/overview) to integrate with GitHub.
 GitHup Apps provide webhooks and narrow, specific permissions.
-You can install a GitHub App  that gives the GitHub API plugin access to all the repos in your GitHub organization, or you can install a Github App that gives the GitHub API plugin access to specific repos.
+You can install a GitHub App  that gives the GitHub Integration plugin access to all the repos in your GitHub organization, or you can install a Github App that gives the GitHub Integration plugin access to specific repos.
 You can install as many GitHub Apps as your use case requires.

 ## How the plugin works with GitHub